Donutellko/SmnsTest/README.md

 * time: date and time

 Expected response:
-* `200 OK` and an `ID` of an added row as a payload, if added successfully.
+* `200 OK` and an object of an added row as a payload, if added successfully.
 * `400 BAD REQUEST` and human-readable violated constraint names and values which are not correct, as a payload.
+    Example:
+    ```json
+    {
+      "success": false,
+      "message": "Constraint violation",
+      "vilated": ["Invalid latitude: 1337", "Invalid temperature: -9000"]
+    }
+    ```
 Example: `Invalid longitude: 1337.0; Invalid latitude: 1337.0`
-* `403 FORBIDDEN` if user is not authorised
+* `401 FORBIDDEN` if user is not authenticated

 ### Get last inputs
 ```http